app-obs/go/README.md

 You will see structured, JSON-formatted logs in your terminal that include `trace.id` and `span.id` fields, demonstrating the core functionality of the library.

+For more detailed instructions on how to run the example with different backends (like a generic OTLP collector or the Datadog agent), see the [./example/README.md](./example/README.md).

 ## Migration Guides

 ### Migrating from standard `log`